Sejoslaw/KD.Robot/README.md

 KD.Robot
 ===

 Robot which will perform some work for You.
 Robots can understand programmed commands.
 Single Robot should be able to simulate single User behaviour.
+Currently this project use some basic IDE written in Windows Forms with basic syntax highlighting.
+IDE as well as Robot behaviours should be platform-independent and should work in the same way on every platform.

 Projects:
 ---